Songtech-0912/songtech-0912.github.io/content/intro-quantum-phys.md

 For example, consider electrical charge.
 The base value of electric charge is the elementary charge constant $e$ (not to be confused with Euler's number), associated with a single electron.
 It is _only_ possible for an object in the universe to have a charge of $1e, 2e, 3e, \dots ne$.
 It is not possible for an object to have a charge of $3.516e$.

-> Note to the advanced reader: yes, indeed, quarks have a different quantum of charge, but since quarks can never be found on their own, and are always grouped together into composite, not elementary particles, we consider $e$ the quantum of charge, associated with an electron.
+> **Note to the advanced reader:** yes, indeed, quarks have a different quantum of charge, but since quarks can never be found on their own, and are always grouped together into composite, not elementary particles, we consider $e$ the quantum of charge, associated with the constant charge of electrons.

 Similarly, consider electromagnetic radiation.
 The base value of electromagnetic energy is given by $hf = \dfrac{hc}{\lambda}$, the radiation of a single photon of frequency $f$ and wavelength $\lambda$, where $h = \pu{6.626e-34 J*Hz^{-1}}$ is the Planck constant.
 All electromagnetic energy of a given frequency $f$ and wavelength $\lambda$ must be composed of multiples of this value.